xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y/index.md

    Disable or remove the above-mentioned special offer samples or edit their configuration to use them as your own offers.

 5. Decide whether you want to advertise your special offers via a dedicated page in the storefront area of your store - the Special offers page.
+If you do, make sure your store visitors are provided with a link to this page.
    * {% link "Managing the Special Offers Page" ref_3L7Dk8VR %}

 6. Add more offers and manage the existing offers as you require via the 'Discounts: Special Offers' section of the Admin area.